 Altogether there are 8 carpal bones in the wrist, which are arranged in two rows, known as proximal and distal.
 When referring to bones, proximal means ‘near to’ and distal means ‘further away’.
 The carpal bones consist of the following:

 - Triquetrum – proximal

 - Pisiform – proximal

 - Capitate – distal

 - Hamate – distal

 The scaphoid bone crosses both rows as it is the largest carpal bone.
-The scaphoid and the lunate are the two bones which actually articulate with the radius and ulna to form the wrist joint.
+The scaphoid and the lunate are the two bones that actually articulate with the radius and ulna to form the wrist joint.

 Each bone within the wrist is joined to the one next to it by one or more ligaments.
 As you can imagine, this results in a large number of ligaments!
 Two of the largest ligaments of the wrist are the medial (ulnar) and lateral (radial) collateral ligaments.

 Most of the muscles which act on the wrist joint are situated within the forearm, with only the tendon crossing the joint and inserting on the hand.
 The muscles on the back of the forearm (dorsal aspect) act to extend the wrist or pull it back as if pulling a ring-pull:

 - Extensor carpi radialis brevis